2022 annual report

 The following are highlights of KCIW activities in 2022:

-- Issued 246 wastewater discharge approvals (new, renewed, and revised control documents, including letters of authorization, minor and major discharge authorizations, waste discharge permits, and verbal approvals), a highlight of which was a waste discharge permit issued to the Port of Seattle for the Sea-Tac International Airport and associated deicing operations.
+- Issued 205 wastewater discharge approvals (new, renewed, and revised control documents, including letters of authorization, minor and major discharge authorizations, and waste discharge permits).

 - Inspected and sampled all significant industrial users to meet the federal pretreatment requirement of once per year.

 - Issued enforcement actions against those that violated requirements, including major actions involving significant noncompliance.

 - Initiated a new project to replace KCIW’s existing Pretreatment Information Management System database.

 - Fulfilled all our delegated pretreatment responsibilities while having reduced staffing levels.

 What is the King County Industrial Waste Program

 The King County Industrial Waste Program (KCIW) is a delegated pretreatment program that regulates businesses and industries that discharge wastewater to the sanitary sewer system in order to protect workers, local and regional sewer and treatment infrastructure, effluent quality and biosolids.

 KCIW issues wastewater discharge approvals, conducts inspections, performs sampling, tracks compliance, and takes enforcement actions against facilities that violate requirements.
 We provide technical assistance and offer environmental compliance awards for companies that consistently meet requirements.